celenityy/Phoenix/README.md

 ___

-# 🔥Hardened
+# 🔥Extended

-For advanced users who would like to go above & beyond when protecting their privacy & security, at the cost of occasional breakage, Phoenix offers a **Hardened** extension.
+For advanced users who would like to go above & beyond when protecting their privacy & security, at the cost of occasional breakage, Phoenix offers an **Extended** config.

 > [!TIP]
-> **Unlike Phoenix's standard default configuration, Hardened is profile specific.** This means that you can use our Hardened config as needed when you desire the extra protection, & revert back to Phoenix's standard config through another profile for everything else.
+> **Unlike Phoenix's standard default configuration, Extended is profile-specific.** This means that you can use our Extended config as needed when you desire the extra protection, & revert back to Phoenix's standard config through another profile for everything else.

-Personally, if you're up for it, I would highly recommend trying out the Hardened config, and setting overrides as needed.
+Personally, if you're up for it, I would highly recommend trying out the Extended config, and setting overrides as needed.

 > [!TIP]
 > Phoenix makes it very easy to set overrides through your `about:config`.
 No more manual `override` files! ;)

-You can see [here](https://phoenix.celenity.dev/compat#hardened) for a list of known sites that have issues or quirks with Phoenix's **Hardened** extension, and what you need to toggle to fix them.
+You can see [here](https://phoenix.celenity.dev/compat#hardened) for a list of known sites that have issues or quirks with Phoenix's **Extended** config, and what you need to toggle to fix them.

-## Hardened Installation
+## Extended Installation

 **1:** Install Phoenix via the script for your platform of choice above.